Skip to main content

 Sarah is committed to making BC Children’s an inclusive, diverse and welcoming place to work, and is passionate about the implementation of trauma-informed care, and the Canadian Standard for Psychological Health and Safety in the Workplace.

-Ruth Appanah, Executive Director of Inter-Campus Operations
+Ruth Appanah, executive director of Inter-Campus Operations

 Ruth Appanah